How to Protect Yourself

 If you are already in contact with perpetrators or have already paid advanced fees, save all received and sent messages; save all documents relating to transactions and remittances; do not agree to attend meetings where money is promised to be handed over to you; and contact your local police force and follow their advice.

-If you are still unsure of what actions to take, simply delete the e-mail or send a copy of the e-mail to the Director, Office of Internal Oversight Services, VIC, Wagramer Strasse 5, P.O.
-Box 300, 1400 Vienna, Austria, or to: email@example.com.
+If you are still unsure of what actions to take, simply delete the e-mail or send a copy of the e-mail to the Director, Office of Evaluation and Internal Oversight Services, VIC, Wagramer Strasse 5, P.O.
+Box 300, 1400 Vienna, Austria, or to: firstname.lastname@example.org.

 (*) This name emanates from the relevant section of the Criminal Code of Nigeria, where the first instances of such scam schemes occurred.

 For detailed information on recent SCAM-ALERTS please see here.